ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetAlternateIds"></a>
 ## GetAlternateIds<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns alternate IDs as key/value pairs.
-It is a virtual method that retrieves the alternate IDs and provides a success status and a message.
+It is a virtual method that provides a mechanism to retrieve alternate identifiers for a given entity.
+The alternate IDs are returned as a string in an opaque format.

 This method does not trigger any events.